 1. Logical thinking and reasoning skills

 Being able to break down circumstances and developing reasonable conclusions are part of the goal of some board games.
 In real life, having logical reasoning abilities can assist teenagers with decision making, including deciding on a vocation or career path.
 As they pursue a career goal, having clear thinking and reasoning aptitude when making choices can determine a teenager’s success.
-Playing board games for middle and high school students can boost logical thinking and reasoning skills.
+Playing board games for can boost logical thinking and reasoning skills.

 2. Focus and attention